Key Takeaways

 - Repairs and staging: Most agents recommend $5,000-$12,000 in pre-listing improvements

-- Timeline: San Antonio homes currently average 55 days on market before going under contract, plus another 30 days to close — that is 85+ days total
+- Timeline: San Antonio homes took a median 98 days on market before going under contract in March 2026 (Redfin, March 2026), plus another 30 days to close, over 125 days total

 - Showings: Weeks of open houses, private tours, and keeping your home show-ready